Ciliary body: Structure

 The ciliary body is a ring-shaped thickening of tissue inside the eye that divides the posterior chamber from the vitreous body.
 It contains the ciliary muscle, vessels, and fibrous connective tissue.
 Folds on the inner ciliary epithelium are called ciliary processes, and these secrete aqueous humor into the posterior chamber.
-The aqueous humor then flows through the pupil into the anterior chamber.
+The aqueous humor then flows through the iris into the anterior chamber.

-The ciliary body is attached to the lens by connective tissue called the zonular fibers (fibers of Zinn).
+The ciliary body is attached to the lens by connective tissue called the Zonule of Zinn (fibers of Zinn).
 Relaxation of the ciliary muscle puts tension on these fibers and changes the shape of the lens in order to focus light on the retina.

 The inner layer is transparent and covers the vitreous body, and is continuous from the neural tissue of the retina.
 The outer layer is highly pigmented, continuous with the retinal pigment epithelium, and constitutes the cells of the dilator muscle.
 This double membrane is often considered continuous with the retina and a rudiment of the embryological correspondent to the retina.
 The inner layer is unpigmented until it reaches the iris, where it takes on pigment.
 The retina ends at the ora serrata.

+The space between the ciliary body and the base of the iris is the ciliary sulcus.